4lex4/scantailor-advanced/README.md

  * ##### Collapsible filter options.
  Now group boxes containing filter options can be collapsed/expanded.
  The collapse status is preserved between restarts of the application.

+ * ##### Auto adjusting content area.

+ Use **`double-click`** on content to automatically adjust the content area.
+ If the content is outside the area, the later will automatically be expanded and adjusted to the content at the position where double-click has been, otherwise the area edge, nearest to that position, will be adjusted.

+ It's much faster now to correct the content area if, for example, the page number has been missed by the auto algorithm.
+ It is no more required to manually and laboriously move the corners and edges of the content box.

 Building
 ----------